 obtaining updated information regarding the injured worker’s relevant work-related restrictions or a specific release to perform the duties of a potentially suitable position, and

-notifying the CHRO of the worker’s placement on the injured worker list including an updated state application form and the worker’s date of injury.
+notifying the CHRO of the worker’s placement on the injured worker list and the worker’s date of injury.
 CHRO notifies other Executive Branch agencies that are not subject to this policy of the worker’s reemployment rights under statute and administrative rule, and

 sharing information regarding a worker’s relevant work-related restrictions upon the request of a recruiting agency.